Electricity sector in Iraq: Post 2003 war

 Lack of electricity tends to affect more severely the most vulnerable groups of Iraq's society and increases their morbidity and mortality.

 Ongoing efforts need to be maintained and new actions to increase electricity supply need to be initiated.
 In addition, significant delays have been occurring in the reconstruction work that is underway and more security related bottlenecks are expected.
-Baghdad, a city of 6 million (representing 1/3 of Iraq's population) is still subjected to programmed load shedding on a rolling basis (roughly 3 hrs on 3 hrs off).
+Baghdad, a city of 6 million (representing 1/3 of Iraq's population) is still subjected to programmed load shedding on a rolling basis (roughly 3 hours on 3 hours off).

 This is often exacerbated by unforeseen events.
 For example, on 2 June and 26 July 2004, segments of Baghdad were left without power for 16 and 21 hours, respectively.

 These events took place in weather that is exceedingly hot.
 In a country with 39.7% of its population under 15 years, these events do not go unnoticed and the need to add generating capacity to the grid is most pressing.

 Prewar Baghdad had electricity 16 to 24 hours per day and was favored for distribution.

 The remainder of Iraq received 4–8 hours of electricity per day.

-Post war, Baghdad no longer has priority and therefore both Baghdad and the country as a whole received on average 15.5 hours of electricity per day as of February 2010.
+After the war, Baghdad no longer has priority, and therefore both Baghdad and the country as a whole received on average 15.5 hours of electricity per day as of February 2010.